COMBINE-lab/RapMap/README.md

 # License

-Recently a hot issue in Bioinformatics :).
 Since RapMap uses Jellyfish, it must be released under the GPL.
 However, this is currently the only GPL dependency.
 If it can be replaced, I'd like to re-license RapMap under the BSD license.
 I'd be happy to accept pull-requests that replace the Jellyfish components with a library released under a more liberal license (BSD-compatible), but note that I will *not* accept such pull requests if they reduce the speed or increase the memory consumption over the Jellyfish-based version.